 Resource Profiles: This worksheet contains hourly production profiles for various generation resources.
 Storage and hybrid/paired solar-battery resource profiles are also included on this worksheet.

-Emission Profiles: This worksheet contains hourly emissions profiles for GHG and criteria pollutant emissions for system power, coal, IFM CHP, biomass, and biogas resources.
+Emissions Profiles: This worksheet contains hourly emissions profiles for GHG and criteria pollutant emissions for system power, coal, IFM CHP, biomass, and biogas resources.

 Renewable Profiles: This worksheet contains hourly renewable profiles for standalone solar and wind resources.
 Profiles in this worksheet are based on the production potential profiles (i.e. pre-curtailment) used as inputs to the SERVM model.
 All profiles correspond to weather conditions from the year 2009 and are not shifted for daylight savings time (are in standard time throughout the year).